antoinebachand/Deep-Learnig-/README.md

-This repository includes my different projects in deep Learning conducted with the PyTorch library.All networks have been trained in Google Colab and include a stock trend predictor, a cnn project and a simple fully connected network.
+This repository festures my different projects in Deep Learning with the PyTorch library.
+All networks have been trained in Google Colab.
+It includes a stock trend predictor, a cnn project and a simple fully connected network.